 Murphy’s Law states that anything that can go wrong will go wrong.
 Summer is the worst time for your air conditioner to break down.
 One of the more common problems we see is when your Las Vegas air conditioner starts leaking water.
 While Ambient Edge has technicians standing by to help you in a crisis, it doesn’t make up for the mess you’ll have if your air conditioner springs a leak.
-If you notice your unit leaking water, the first step is to turn off the unit, which will help prevent further damage.
-Next, call Ambient Edge to schedule a repair.
+If you notice water dripping from the AC, the first step is to turn off the unit, which will help prevent further damage Next, call Ambient Edge to schedule a repair.

 What causes an air conditioner leak?

 In your air conditioner, there is an evaporator coil under the outside metal cover.
 Its job is to cool the air that is blown over the coils.
 This process causes moisture to form on the coil, kind of like how condensation forms on a glass of ice water outside on a sunny day.
 That water drips down a drain line and into a drain pan and any one of these processes could malfunction, causing a leak.

 Some of the specific problems that can occur include:

 · A clogged drain line.
 This is one of the most common issues we see.
 Usually, the line will get clogged with good old desert dust and dirt, but sometimes we see mold or just general gunk in there.
 Our job is to troubleshoot the problem and then clear the blockage.